claudiomattera/house-dashboard/Readme.md

 ### Saving Charts

 Charts can be saved as BMP images using the subcommand `save`.
-They can be displayed on the framebuffer using an application such as [FBI], be included in webpages, be sent by email...
+They can be displayed on the framebuffer using an application such as [FBI], included in webpages, sent by email...

 ~~~~plain
 > house-dashboard save --help